thoughtbot/administrate/docs/customizing_dashboards.md

 `:timezone` - Specify which timezone `Date` and `DateTime` objects are based in.

+`:searchable` - Specify if the attribute should be considered when searching.
+Default is `false`.

 **Field::Date**

 `:format` - Specify what format, using `strftime` you would like `Date`